yallie/pg_global_temp_tables/README.md

 Porting large Oracle application relying on many temporary tables can be cumbersome:

 * Oracle queries may use `SCHEMA.TABLE` notion for temporary tables, which is not allowed in Postgres.
-We can omit `SCHEMA` if it's the same as the current user, but we probably have queries that reference other `SCHEMA`ta.
+We can omit `SCHEMA` if it's the same as the current user, but we are still likely to have queries that reference other schemata.
 * Postgres requires that each temporary table is created within the same session or transaction before it is accessed.

 It gets worse if the application is supposed to work with both Postgres and Oracle, so we can't just fix the queries and litter the code with lots of `CREATE TEMPORARY TABLE` statement.